Sant Joan de Labritja (San Juan)

 In the port of the village of San Miguel, no more ships dock except for kayaks and rubber boats; it has long since turned into a holiday resort.
 The sandy beach is short but extends deep inland; several large and small hotels, restaurants and shops create a holiday mood.

+Cala des Moltons is located on the north coast of Ibiza, on the north of the island next to Port San Miguel.
 Less crowded and scenically more beautiful because it is unspoiled is the tiny Cala des Moltons directly to the left.
-There is only one beach shack on the sandy beach; once a week the owner grills fresh sardines on the grill.
+There is only one beach shack on the sandy beach; once a week, the owner grills fresh sardines on the grill.
 You can easily walk across from Puerto de San Miguel on a narrow coastal path.
+It is a small, secluded cove with crystal clear waters and a beautiful sandy beach.
+The beach is ideal for swimming, snorkeling or just relaxing in the sun.
+The area around the beach is surrounded by pine trees.
+The cove is sheltered from the strong winds, making it an ideal spot for a relaxing day in the sun.

 Bay cuts deep into the land with a wide sandy beach, which has been spared from hotel buildings.
 In the middle, a prominent rock protrudes from the water.
 Old fisherman’s huts on the sides provide a romantic setting.
 Two newer restaurants have joined the small beach shack.
 Benirràs became famous as a hippie beach where people still drum for peace at sunset and especially on full moon nights.
 Rock star Nina Hagen celebrated her wedding here in 1987.
 However, the idyll is threatened by a planned urbanization and many leisure captains.